mnberthe/aws-solutions-architect-associate-notes/README.md

 - __Supports both EC2 and Fargate launch types__
 - Inside the __EKS cluster__, we have __EKS nodes (EC2 instances)__ and __EKS pods (tasks)__ within them.
 We can use a private or public load balancer to access these EKS pods.
 - EKS is an alternative to ECS
+- Node Types
+  - __Managed Node Groups__
+    - Creates and manages Nodes (EC2 instances) for you
+    - Nodes are part of an ASG managed by EKS
+  - __Self-Managed Nodes__
+    - Nodes created by you and registered to the EKS cluster and managed by an ASG
+    - You can use prebuilt AMI - Amazon EKS Optimized AMI
+  - __AWS Fargate__
+    - No maintenance required; no nodes managed

 ![image](https://user-images.githubusercontent.com/35028407/226579427-81fcabdc-0dcd-4bdf-a982-e2b9bc33464b.png)